vonglan/realearn-sy-presets/README.md

 - u-he Hive
 - Sonicprojects OP-X Pro II

-Planned VST presets:
+VST preset with a different parameter set ("DX" instead of "SY"):
-- Dexed (with a different concept, only for X-Touch Mini)
+- Dexed (currently only for X-Touch Mini)

 Important Restriction:
 The presets were developed and tested with the VSTi version of these softsynths.
 With VST3i and AUi, problems can occur.
 (In some cases the parameter numbers differ between AUi and VSTi.
 There are also sometimes differences between VSTi and AUi for the behavior regarding parameters with discrete values.)